 The 2020 Census showed a population increase of 26.6% for the MPO urbanized area with a population of 200,947 people.
 The Clarksville MPO has been designated as a Transportation Management Area (TMA) per 88 FR 36637.
-The 2020 Census designated an urbanized area of 113.10 square miles within the MPO planning area.
-The map below shows the urbanized area in purple based on the 2020 Census.
+The 2020 Census designated an urbanized area of 135.9 square miles within the MPO planning area.
+The MPO Executive Board adopted the urbanized area adjustments in Tennessee and in Kentucky on November 16, 2023.
+FHWA-TN approved the adjustment on September 9, 2024, and FHWA-KY approved the adjustment on August 29, 2024.
+The MPA was changed in the Kentucky portion only and was adopted by the Executive Board on April 25, 2024 and received the Kentucky Governor's approval on May 20, 2024.